NicoLafakis/SmashUS/README.md

 - **Dash ability** with cooldown and trail effects
 - **Variable jump height** based on button hold duration

-### Combat System
+### Boomerang Combat System
-- Fast-paced melee attacks with visual feedback
+- **Click and hold** to charge your boomerang throw
+- **Release** to throw at cursor position
+- Boomerang flies out and **returns to you automatically**
+- **Fully charged throws** deal double damage and travel further
-- Attack hitboxes with screen shake and hit stop effects
+- Visual charge indicator with particles and glowing effects
+- Boomerang can hit multiple enemies on its path
 - Enemy AI with patrol, chase, and attack states
 - Health system with invincibility frames